CTools Fundamentals (CT1000)

 Learn an easy and fast way to create dynamic dashboards which allow users to explore and understand large amounts of data using a variety of charts and tables to drill into the exact data they want.

-- Learn how to create pixel-perfect reports and dashboards
+- Learn how to create pixel-perfect dashboards

 - Equip yourself with reporting best practices and techniques for CTools to increase the speed of content creation

 - Interactive, hands-on training materials significantly improve skill development and maximize retention

 At the completion of this course, you should be able to:

 - Describe the top-bottom approach for dashboard design